fridamaria/project-buzzfeed/README.md

 ## Learning objectives

-* How to structure webpages using HTML
+* Structure webpages using HTML
-* How to style webpages using basic CSS
+* Style webpages using basic CSS
-* How to use a code editor
+* Use a code editor
-* How to work in a team using mob-programming
+* Work in a team using mob-programming

 ## View it live

-View the site here:
+View the site here: https://fridamaria-project-buzzfeed.netlify.com/